LoomaDesign

 • focus on one primary buyer outcome

-• do not mention claims that are not visible or proven
+• use only claims that are visible or proven

 • avoid generic phrases like premium quality or best choice